quarksuite/legacy/README.md

 }
 ```

-## Usage
+## User Guide

-As of v5, usage has its own documentation.
-So you'll [want to head over there](https://github.com/quarksuite/core/blob/master/USAGE.md) now.
+As of v5, I've written a user guide that will take you through from basic setup to integration with other design token and UI approaches.
+[It's a great place to start](https://github.com/quarksuite/core/blob/master/USAGE.md) if you're new.

 ## API

-You can [read the full API documentation](https://github.com/quarksuite/core/blob/master/API.md) for available functions.
+You can also [read the full API](https://github.com/quarksuite/core/blob/master/API.md) for a technical overview of all of this library's features.

 ## Contributing

-You can read about [community and contribution](https://github.com/quarksuite/core/blob/master/CONTRIBUTING.md) and the guidelines for this project.
+You can read the [community and contribution guidelines](https://github.com/quarksuite/core/blob/master/CONTRIBUTING.md) for this project.

 ## Concept

-QuarkSuite is built around [design tokens](https://css-tricks.com/what-are-design-tokens/) and the idea that authoring them shouldn't require a
-particular stack or framework.
+QuarkSuite is built around [design tokens](https://css-tricks.com/what-are-design-tokens/) and the idea that authoring them shouldn't require a particular stack or framework.

-The library's focus is on reuse and composition of design data and the API favors a data-last
+The library's focus is on reuse and composition of [token dictionaries](https://github.com/quarksuite/core/blob/master/USAGE.md#token-dictionary-spec) and the API favors a data-last functional approach.
-functional approach.

 ## Project Objectives

-These are the constraints guiding current and future development of this kit.
-Any feature requests that contradict
-them won't be considered.
+QuarkSuite is guided by the following objectives.
+Any feature requests that contradict them won't be considered at the moment.

 ### Design as a Module

 QuarkSuite is structured to take advantage of its functional API to allow creating and composing common sets of design data you can use across projects.

-The main advantage of this approach for design token authoring is that you can focus on what's *different* across your projects rather than bothering with the same plumbing and electricity you set up for **every. single. job**.
+The main advantage of this approach for design token authoring is that you can focus on what's *different* across your projects rather than bothering with the same plumbing and electricity.

 ### Works the Way You Work